ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 The advantage of this is that you don't need to install any ML libraries within zoneminder if you are running mlapi on a different server.
 Further, mlapi loads the model only once so it is much faster.
 In older versions this was kludgy because you still had to install ML libraries locally in ZM, but no longer.
-Infact, I've completely switched to mlapi now for my own use.
+In fact, I've completely switched to mlapi now for my own use.
 Note that when you use remote detection, you will still need opencv in the host machine (opencv is used for other functions)